Kaiser Permanente, San Francisco Internal Medicine Residency Program

 Is the IM/PM program a good fit for me?

-The IM/PM program attracts a diverse cohort of residents with common interests in both patient care and population-level research on patterns of disease.
-Residents in this program are expected to attain equal proficiency in both clinical internal medicine and preventive medicine.
-This program is ideal for residents who desire a career that combines the practice of clinical medicine and public health with emphasis on the management of disease prevention and health promotion in populations.
+The IM/PM program attracts a diverse cohort of residents with common interests in both patient care, public health practice, and population-level research on patterns and causes of disease.
+Residents in this program are expected to attain equal proficiency in both clinical internal medicine and public health and general preventive medicine.
+This program is ideal for residents who desire a career that combines the practice of clinical medicine and public health with an emphasis on the management of disease prevention and health promotion programs in populations.

-Examples of IM/PM residents’ interests, research and career goals include:
+Examples of IM/PM resident research and career interests include:

 - Improving access to health care for underserved populations and addressing population-level determinants of health disparities.